-- Elections for signatory positions for all Clubs and Societies will be conducted online via the Union website. - Eligible students can nominate themselves, upload candidate information, and cast their vote in elections via the Elections Portal (Please note this link will not go live until 7 April). - The new process will include a nominations period (7 11 April), a deadline for candidates to submit their information to be displayed on the voting page (14 April), and then a voting period (14 - 16 April). - Results will be published online following the close of voting once the count for all elections has been completed in the evening of 16 April. - All active, onboarded groups will have their election automatically arranged and will not need to book or request an election.
-Any groups who have not submitted the required information to be onboarded to the new Union website by 31 March will not have an election arranged for them and will therefore enter dormancy in May on the committee handover date. - Students will only be eligible to run/vote in elections for clubs and societies to which they have a membership by 31 March. - It is your responsibility as signatories to promote the election to your members, including ensuring that students who wish to vote/run in the election have purchased official memberships on the Union website.
+- Elections for signatory positions for all Clubs and Societies will be conducted online via the Union website. - Eligible students can nominate themselves, upload candidate information, and cast their vote in elections via the Elections Portal - Club & Society Elections will include a nominations period, a deadline for candidates to upload information to be shown on the voting page, and a voting period. - Results will be published online following the close of voting once the count for all open elections has been completed. - All active, onboarded groups will have their annual signatory elections automatically arranged and will not need to book or request an election. - Groups who fail to elect all three signatories in the main elections period will have their vacant signatory roles entered into a subsequent bye-elections period. - Students will only be eligible to run/vote in elections for clubs and societies to which they have a membership the close of the electoral roll.
+This date will be set and advertised ahead of each elections or bye-elections period. - It is the responsibility of current signatories to promote elections to your members, including ensuring that students who wish to vote/run in the election have purchased official memberships on the Union website.
 You can check your current members via your Signatories Panel. - Eligible students will be able to run for one signatory position per club/society to which they have a current valid membership. - The voting system will be STV (single transferrable vote), allowing voters to rank all candidates in order of preference. - Only one vote and one candidate per each signatory position will be required to make the election valid.
-Clubs and societies will need to successfully elect all three of their signatory positions in order to remain active next year. - There are a significant number of benefits to this new process.
+Clubs and societies will need to successfully elect all three of their signatory positions in either the main elections period or subsequent bye-elections in order to avoid entering dormancy. - There are a significant number of benefits to this new process.
 Most importantly, the Union must offer a process which is centralised, secure, and consistent for all groups. - The elections rules and principles must be adhered to by all candidates and voters. - This new process is detailed on our website, and will be communicated to signatories, members, and the wider student community ahead of the elections process.